 UPDATE: Garfield and Mimi’s “Happily Every After”

 Garfield and Mimi ride off into the sunset….together.
-After news of their love story spread throughout Portland, the customer care staff at OHS was determined to find them a home together.
+After news of their love story spread throughout Portland, the customer care staff at Oregon Humane was determined to find them a home together.
 Happily, a wonderful family met them on Saturday and were smitten.
 Garfield and Mimi are now enjoying life as beloved pets.
 Happy Tails! […]

 Teamwork Saves 18 Cats and Kittens Facing Homelessness